 Most of the animal fat in bone broth comes in the form of a mixture of saturated and unsaturated fat, as well as linoleic acid.
 High temperatures, long durations of cooking, and exposure to oxygen may make it oxidize.

 Oxidized fats are bad news, but there may be a way to avoid this in your bone broth.
 The first way is to simply skim off the fat on the top and consume the super-nutritious gelatinous part of the broth only (warmed up of course).

 If you would like to use and consume the top layer of fat on your bone broth, here are a few tips to help you do so safely:

 - Never consume a bone broth if it smells “off.”
 This is a sign that the fat may have gone rancid.

 - ALWAYS use bones that come from 100% grass-fed, organic, hormone and GMO-free animal products.
 As a side note, pork bones are not recommended for bone broth because it is often difficult to find pork that is 100% free from hormones and antibiotics .

 - Another option is to use an Instant Pot or pressure cooker to make your homemade bone broth.
 These kinds of cooking appliances will reduce the amount of oxygen your broth will be exposed to while it is simmering.

-Of course, you can also go the easy route and use a super high-quality bone broth powder instead.
-Organixx Bone Broth Protein powder is USDA Certified Organic and GMO-free.
-It is allergen-free as well and is great for getting in the bone broth nutrition you need.
+Of course, you can also go the easy route and use the keto-friendly Organixx Clean Sourced Collagens instead, a complete protein containing GMO-free chicken and bovine bone broth, which is great for getting in the bone broth nutrition you need.